Exploring Fado in Porto: Your Complete Insider’s Guide (2024)

 Fernando Maurício, Fado Falado – Um Século de Fado

 For the audience, silence is essential because, besides enjoying a better artistic work, they will feel the emotion of the artists.
-This is the only way to experience true fado.
+This is the only way to experience the true fado.

-That’s why there’s the famous expression, ” silence that fado will be sung”.
+That’s why there’s the famous expression ” silence that fado will be sung”.

 Voice by António Pedro Afonso